• Skip to primary navigation

 This butterscotch cinnamon pie is a gooey butterscotch filling baked in a crunchy phyllo dough crust.
 It’s topped with homemade whipped cream and cinnamon and is the perfect holiday dessert!

 This cinnamon butterscotch pie is made with layers of crispy phyllo dough coated with butter and cinnamon sugar.
-It is filled with a gooey butterscotch cinnamon filling and topped with homemade whipped cream.
+It is filled with a gooey butterscotch cinnamon filling.
+Enjoy as is or top with flaky sea salt or whipped cream.

 This pie combines two of my favorite flavors: cinnamon and butterscotch.
 They are both warm, delicious flavors and taste amazing together!